Sunday, October 31, 2010

 2003 - UNDERWORLD, silly vampire vs werewolf film is kind of enjoyable

 It's vampires vs werewolves for the love of Bella.
 Wait, that's a different vampires vs werewolves series.
-In Underworld it's vampires vs werewolves and Kate Beckinsale vs a PVC suit she constantly wears.
-Kate's a vampire who is part of the vampire sub division called Death Dealers.
+In Underworld it's vampires vs werewolves and Kate Beckinsale vs a PVC catsuit she constantly wears.
+Kate's a vampire who is part of the vampire sub division called the Death Dealers.
 The Death Dealers hunt down werewolves as part of an ongoing war that started 1000 years ago.
 Of course the human race is so stupid it doesn't know this is all happening right under their very noses.

-Underworld is sort of made in the Matrix style of filmmaking, with people flipping around in slow motion and stuff like that.
+Underworld is sort of made in the Matrix style of film making, with people flipping around in slow motion and stuff like that.
 Apparently the day of hunting vampires with wooden stakes has given away to using machine guns and computer technology.
 Neither the vampires or the werewolves practice at the shooting range very often because they spray each other with machine gun fire and rarely hit anyone or anything.

 Underworld is enjoyable action garbage, filmed on a flamboyant scale.
 Nobody just drives a car they race around in them.
 It's constantly raining all the time and the rain is backlit to achieve that special Gothic movie look.
 London appears to be nothing but a bunch of underground tunnels and chambers full of these immortal monsters running around shooting at each other.